How can I help myself?

 If you are having a fretful moment then try this'5-4-3-2-1' mindfulness tip: This helps to ground you and helps to feel more calm, especially in moments of panic and anxiety.

-Count 5 things you can see, 4 things you can hear,3 things you can feel, 2 things you can smell,1 thing you can taste
+Count 5 things you can see, 4 things you can touch,3 things you can hear, 2 things you can smell,1 emotion you feel

 OCD stands for Obsessive Compulsive Disorder which is a type of anxiety disorder.